compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day4_Variant_Formats.md

 -FASTA is a format for listing DNA sequences.

--In the Fasta file sequences are listed starting with '>' follwed by the sequence name and information.
+-In the FASTA file sequences are listed starting with '>' follwed by the sequence name and information.
 On the next line the whole nucleotide or aminoacid sequence is displayed.

 -FASTA files with sequence information of specific genomes can be downloaded from Genome browsers such as NCBL.